Models of Jacobians of curves: Introduction

 \subsection{Log geometric interpretation}

 Although many of our results concern classical algebraic geometry, they become more natural in the context of logarithmic geometry.
-To explain the connection, suppose that $X \rightarrow S$ is a family of logarithmic curves\footnote{ a vertical, integral log smooth morphism with geometric fibres reduced, connected and of dimension $1$}.
+To explain the connection, suppose that $X \rightarrow S$ is a family of logarithmic curves (see \ref{def: logcurve}).
 In \cite{Molcho2018The-logarithmic}, following ideas of Illusie and Kato, the authors constructed the analogue of the Picard scheme in the category of logarithmic schemes, the logarithmic Picard group $\Logpic_{X/S}$.
 This is the sheaf of isomorphism classes of the stack which parametrizes the logarithmic line bundles alluded to above, that is, certain\footnote{The torsors must satisfy a condition called bounded monodromy -- see section \ref{sec:big_tropical} for details. } torsors under the associated group $M_X^\gp$ of the log structure.

 The logarithmic Picard group is a group, is log smooth and proper over $S$, and on the locus $U$ of $S$ where the log structure is trivial it coincides with the ordinary Picard group $\Pic_{X_U}$.
 Furthermore, logarithmic line bundles have a natural notion of degree, extending the notion of degree for ordinary line bundles, and $\Logpic_{X/S}$ splits into connected components according to degree.
 Thus, the \textit{logarithmic Jacobian} $\Logpic^0_{X/S}$ provides a ``best possible" extension of the Jacobian $\Pic^0_{X_U/U}$.
 The caveat is that the logarithmic Jacobian is a sheaf on the category of log schemes, not schemes, and it is in general not algebraic -- i.e., it is not representable by an algebraic space with a log structure.
 In fact, it is ``log algebraic", that is, it satisfies the analogous properties that algebraic spaces enjoy, but only in the category of log schemes; for instance, it has a logarithmically \'etale cover by a log scheme.
 See \ref{ex:tate_curve} for the case of the Tate curve.